HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 - Enable SSL: Tell the driver to use a SSL connection instead of an insecure connection.

 - Establish trust: Tell the driver where it can find trusted certificates.

+!!!note
+    While SSL ensures secure database connections, it is recommended to evaluate its necessity as it may introduce performance overhead to the application.

 ## Connecting WebEngine to DB2 over SSL